joaopmarques/joaopmarques/README.md

-hey there! you can call me **Marques**. 👋 i'm a creative making web/videogame things. ✨
+hey there! you can call me **Marques**. 👋 i'm a creative person making web/videogame things. ✨

 | thing              | what it is                               |
 |----------------------|--------------------------------------------|